new333333/test2/ssf/samples/portal/jsr168/readme.txt

 * If you don't already have one, install and set up Liferay.
-Start Liferay at least once to complete database initialization.

-* Change app.server.properties
+* Build Teaming portlet application.

-* Build and deploy Teaming portlet application.
+* Log into Liferay as admin, go to Plugins Installation page, and install Teaming portlet plugin by uploading Teaming portlet WAR file.

-*
+* Go to Add Application, select Teaming category, and select Teaming application.